API Standards

 or/user-management

-. - A resource can be a singleton or a collection.
-Collections are pluralised and singletons are addressed by ID. e.g.
+- A resource can be a singleton or a collection.
+Collections are pluralised and singletons are addressed by ID

-is the singleton. - Resources are hierarchical, with resources containing other resources.
+- Resources are hierarchical, and resources may contain other resources.
 These relationships are denoted with forward slashes. e.g.

 HTTP POST /users